Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Optimization Methodology

 \subsection{Solution Design}

 Based on the behavior of~\eqref{weighted_sum_weight_local_number_updates_concept_drift_integration_y} and the constraints of $\bm{\mathcal{P}}$, we conclude that $\bm{\mathcal{P}}$ is a mixed-integer non-convex optimization.
 To overcome this, we first relax the integer variables and then solve the problem through successive convex approximations.
+Our choice of successive convex approximation was inspired by several works in the past decade which have established its theoretical guarantees \cite{liu2019stochastic, scutari2016parallel}, as well as its popularity for handling non-convex problems that arise in the wireless communications domain \cite{kaleva2012weighted, tian2022successive}.
+We provide the pseudo-code of the proposed {\tt DMA-FL} and successive convex approximation in Algorithm \ref{alg:sca} for clarity.